huggingface/blog/boost-wav2vec2-with-n-gram.md

 dataset = dataset.map(extract_text, remove_columns=dataset.column_names)
 ```

 Great.
-Let's upload it to the hub so
+Let's upload it to the Hub so
 that we can inspect and reuse it better.

 You can log in by executing the following cell.